nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 }
 ```

-Or, there is error form grpc, repose will carry the error message
+Or, there is an error from gRPC, and the reponse will carry the error message.

 ```json
 {